-Finding an editor can seem like an impossible task if you’re searching through the multitudes of results on Google.
+Finding an editor can seem impossible if you search through the multitudes of results on Google.

-You can spend hours combing through freelance sites looking for an editor, but it’s best to keep your search narrow.
+You can spend hours searching freelance sites for an editor, but it’s best to keep your search narrow.

 How to Find Affordable Book Editors

 The most affordable option is to hire an editor directly.
-If you hire an editor through a freelancing site or an agency, you can end up paying extra.
+If you hire an editor through a freelancing site or an agency, you can pay extra.